 If you think you should get tested for COVID-19 you will need to call 811 to determine if there is a need for an in-person assessment.
 Learn when to call 811 about COVID-19

-If there is a need for an in-person assessment, 811 will refer to a COVID-19 assessment centre and you will be contacted for an appointment.
+If you need in-person assessment, 811 will refer you to a centre.
+Don't go to a COVID-19 assessment centre unless 811 referred you.

 Nova Scotia’s Chief Medical Officer of Health Dr. Robert Strang recommends that when possible, you have a conversation with the person about why they are not self-isolating – for instance, do they need help getting groceries or medications so that they can stay home?

 If you encounter an individual, group or business that is blatantly ignoring or going against protective measures such as self-isolation (when they meet the criteria) or social distancing, you can contact your local law enforcement agency through their regular non-emergency line to report it.